TanStack/query/README.md

 ### String-Only Query Keys

-The simplest form of a key is actuall not an arry, but just an individual string.
+The simplest form of a key is actually not an array, but an individual string.
 When a string query key is passed, it is converted to an array internally with the string as the only item in the query key.
 This format is useful for:

 - Generic List/Index resources
 - Non-hierarchical resources